 How to best keep safe the lunches that children take to school is an important question.

-Food poisoning is never fun, and toddlers and young children are more at risk from some food problems because their bodies and natural immune defences are not fully developed.
+Food poisoning is never fun, and toddlers and young children are more at risk because their bodies and natural immune defences are not fully developed.

-The Food Authority’s scientists have investigated lunch box safety by:
+In 2009, the Food Authority’s scientists investigated lunch box safety by:

 - testing just how warm lunch boxes get on a warm summer day, with or without ice bricks and frozen drinks

 - doing surveys of the sort of foods that children actually take to school.

 Just like parents across NSW do every school morning, our scientists made up a range of sandwiches.
 They then packed them into identical lunch boxes.

 They made sure some boxes had a "temperature control device", which is just a fancy term our microbiologists use for a frozen drink or popper or ice brick!